 Both LWB and DHHS have policies in place regarding secondary employment.
 It is not practical for people to work across more than one provider during secondment.

 What guarantee can LWB give to staff members for a security of tenure if we are retained by the new provider?

 You will be seconded to LWB in accordance with your substantive employment status with DHHS (ongoing, fixed term, full time, part time or casual).
 At the end of the secondment period, you will receive an offer of employment from LWB in accordance with your substantive status, at the time, with DHHS.

-Life Without Barriers has been selected by the Department of Health and Human Services (DHHS) to provide support services to people in areas of Greater Melbourne.
+Life Without Barriers was selected by the Department of Health and Human Services (DHHS) to provide support services to people in areas of Greater Melbourne.

-From April 2019, Life Without Barriers will provide disability support services in the following suburbs of Melbourne.
+Life Without Barriers now provides disability support services in the following suburbs of Melbourne.